-For example, when preparing an academic paper for publication, the end result will have to be of high quality in order for it to get accepted in a high-ranked journal.
+For example, when preparing an academic paper for publication, the end result will generally have to be of high quality in order for it to get accepted in a prestigious journal.
 Since your first draft usually won’t be good enough for this, you will likely have to revise the paper several times in order to get it to the necessary level.

 - Deciding how much time you’re willing to dedicate to writing the paper, in terms of total hours.

 - Deciding on a date by which you have to submit the paper.